 NOTE 5: The intermediate model training information and intermediate training result are constructed in per sample granularity.

-NOTE 6: The contents of intermediate training result depend on the type of ML Model or algorithm used in VFL training and are up to implementation.

 5. Each VFL client reports the computed client intermediate training result of the local ML model to the VFL server.
 The Notification Correlation ID and a VFL training iteration number.
 A client may indicate in message for a request to leave the VFL.
+Each client may report local ML model accuracy monitoring information if ML model accuracy monitoring flag is received in step 2.

 NOTE 7: If the VFL Server deems the training can continue, it responds back by informing the FL Client to cease the ML Model training by performing step 8 for this client.